xluciadh/bio-volumentations/docs/source/examples.rst

 Specifically, you can define :class:`image`-type target keywords using the :class:`img_keywords` parameter - its value must be a tuple of strings, each string representing a single keyword.
 Similarly, there are :class:`mask_keywords`, :class:`fmask_keywords`, :class:`keypoints_keywords`, :class:`bboxes_keywords`, and :class:`value_keywords` parameters for the respective target types.

-Importantly, there must always be an :class:`image`-type target with the keyword :class:`'image'`.
-Otherwise, the keywords can be any valid dictionary keys, and they must be unique.
+The keywords can be any valid dictionary keys, and they must be unique.

 You do not need to use all specified keywords in a transformation call.
 However, at least the target with the :class:`'image'` keyword must be present in each transformation call.